Delay after alarm puts California spill response in question

 Pipeline control room alarms don’t always mean a leak and can be tripped by numerous factors — from a faulty signal from a sensor along the line, to a pump that goes offline and causes a sudden pressure change, according to Kuprewicz and other industry experts.
 But the alarms also are supposed to trigger immediate follow-up actions to quickly ascertain if anything is wrong.

-It's uncertain why that process dragged out hours in San Pedro Bay, potentially worsening a spill that left some birds and fish coated with oil and has stirred worries about broader environmental impacts.
+It's uncertain why that process dragged out hours in San Pedro Bay, potentially worsening a spill that left some birds coated with oil and has stirred worries about broader environmental impacts.

 The cause of the pipeline break just offshore from Los Angeles remains under investigation.
 Early findings point to a ship anchor possibly catching the line and dragging it across the seafloor, tearing a gash in the half-inch-thick (12.7 millimeter) steel pipe.